jpmchia/netmaker-sync/README.md

 ## Overview

-NetmakerSync is designed to maintain a synchronized copy of Netmaker network data in a PostgreSQL database.
+NetmakerSync is designed to maintain a synchronised copy of Netmaker network data in a PostgreSQL database.
 It implements an efficient change-based versioning system that only stores meaningful changes while maintaining a complete history of all resources.
-This approach optimizes storage and provides valuable historical data for analysis and auditing.
+This approach optimises storage and provides valuable historical data for analysis and auditing.

 ## Features